The Pirates Who Don't Do Anything: A VeggieTales Movie: Plot

-Meanwhile, George and Elliot arrive on an island populated by a rock giant family, who help them make it to Robert's fortress.
-Sedgewick meets up with them, having swum the ocean being chased by the living worm-like creatures.
+Sedgewick meets up with George and Elliot, having swum the ocean being chased by the living worm-like creatures after the two arrived on an island populated by a family of rock giants, who help them make it to Robert's fortress.
 Arriving at a hidden bay outside of the fortress, the trio are attacked by a giant serpent.
-However, Elliot realizes the guardian is actually a mechanical device and is able to shut the machine down from inside and save the two.
-Once inside, George, Sedgewick, and Elliot rescue the prince and princess but are confronted by Robert who demands to know when the king is coming back.
-With no other choice, George, Sedgewick, and Elliot admit that they are "only cabin boys," and not heroes.
-But, suddenly, finding his self-respect, George uses a chandelier to knock the pirate down and the group escapes through the fortress's cistern with Robert in hot pursuit.
+However, Elliot realizes the guardian is actually a mechanical device and saves his friends by shutting the serpent down with a lever in its throat.
+Once inside, George, Sedgewick, and Elliot rescue the prince and princess but are confronted by Robert, who demands to know when the king is returning.
+With no other choice, George, Sedgewick, and Elliot confess that they are "only cabin boys," and not heroes.
+But, suddenly, finding his self-respect, George uses a chandelier to knock the pirate down and the group escapes through the fortress's cistern with Robert and his men in hot pursuit.
 Back in the bay, Robert's ship opens fire on the group's small boat.
 The king arrives, sinks Robert's ship, and rescues the group.

 After receiving medals from the king and being declared heroes, the Helpseeker returns Elliot, George, and Sedgewick to the restaurant.
-Unbeknownst to them, Robert has stowed away on their trip back to get revenge on them for defeating him and attacks the dinner theater set and mistakes Sir Frederick (Jimmy Gourd), one of the stage performers, for George.
-In a final showdown, the trio defeat Robert and send him back to his own time.
+Unbeknownst to them, Robert has stowed away on their trip back to get revenge on them for defeating him and attacks the dinner theater set and mistakes Sir Frederick (played by Jimmy Gourd), one of the stage performers, for George.
+In a final showdown, the trio defeat Robert and send him back to the past.
 The audience cheer wildly as the gang earn the respect they had desired.
 Offered a second chance to be in the show, the three refuse and leave to pursue adventure elsewhere one more time as the Helpseeker blinks once again.
 The film ends with the entire cast singing "Rock Monster", a parody of The B-52's' hit "Rock Lobster".
 Once they are done singing, Bob the Tomato finally makes his appearance, as the director.
-Later, Robert is arrested by the King for his crimes as he is shown dancing to the music during the credits along with his imprisoned minions.
+Later, Robert is arrested by the King for his crimes as he is shown dancing to the music during the credits along with his imprisoned henchmen.